Topsail Island: History

 Prior to World War II, Topsail Island was only accessible by boat.
 Area residents frequently made this short trip and picnicked on the sandy shores of the Atlantic Ocean.
 Local farmers are said to have driven their livestock across the waterways at low tide to graze on wild beach grass.
 Treasure hunters searched for Blackbeard's infamous buried treasure throughout the maritime forests which covered the island.
 During the early 20th century only a few structures, probably less than a dozen, were built along the sound and were used as shelter for fishing trips and summer vacations.
 At the beginning of World War II, the U.S. Army built a large temporary anti-aircraft training base at Holly Ridge known as Camp Davis and took possession of the island.
 They built the road from Camp Davis to the sound and installed a pontoon bridge across the Intracoastal Waterway where a swing bridge was later constructed in the 1950s.
 (The swing bridge was replaced by a fixed-span high rise bridge in 2018).
 They also erected training facilities and support buildings in what is now the Surf City business district.

 Immediately after the war, the US Navy took possession of the island and began a joint project with Johns Hopkins University known as Operation Bumblebee which was an early guided missile development program.
 Over 200 missiles were test fired.
 The missile assembly building is located on the sound at Channel Blvd. and Flake Ave. in the Topsail Beach business district which is now used as a museum and meeting center.
-The launch pad is used as a patio for the Jolly Roger Motel.
-Several missile tracking towers still stand along the island.
-The testing ended in 1948 and the island was returned to the original owners.
+The launch pad is now used as a patio for the Jolly Roger Motel, and several missile tracking towers still stand along the island.
+The testing ended in 1948 and the island was returned its original owners.
 The roads, bridge, and other infrastructure were left intact and development of the island as a beach resort began in the 1950s.
-A developer built a brick model home for a planned development in 1952 but in 1954 the storm surge from Hurricane Hazel completely flooded the Topsail Island washing away most structures.
+A developer built a brick model home for a planned development in 1952.
+However, in 1954 the storm surge from Hurricane Hazel completely flooded the island, washing away most structures.
 The model home survived the storm with minor damage, however the design was abandoned in favor of homes built on pilings.
 The model home still stands at the corner of Scott Ave. and Anderson boulevard in Topsail Beach.